LIFTON,

 [ Point # 31 ] Jones gives a description of the person who might be Oswald as 30 to 35 years, 5 feet 11 inches, 150 pounds, dark brown hair receding at temples, dressed in a light blue jacket.
 This description does not match Oswald.

 [ Point #32 ] Jones told the FBI that the Dallas police held up the bus for an hour.
 So, let’s go back and do some math.
 Jones got on this bus around 12:15 to 12:20.
 It then gets caught in traffic and is at a standstill for some period of time, this is before the assassination.
 I think that holding all traffic coming down Elm St. from at least as far as ten blocks back from the corner of Elm and Houston so a presidential motorcade can go by would take at a minimum 30 minutes to clear.
-And then McWatters bus is held up for an aditional hour by the police as news of the assassination hits.
+And then McWatters bus is held up for an additional hour by the police as news of the assassination hits.
 It is pandemonium in Dealey Plaza .
 So, I think it’s fair to say that McWatters bus doesn’t get to Elm and Houston until after 1:30 p.m.

 This is a problem, A BIG PROBLEM.

 [ Point #33] Jones tells the FBI that after the police let the bus go and after they crossed the Marsalis bridge then a woman got on.
-This corroborates McWaters story as to when the lady who is part of “The Laughing Incident” got on the bus.
-Jones confirms McWaters' story which was that McWatters asked the lady as she got on did she hear about the president getting shot?
+This corroborates McWatters story as to when the lady who is part of “The Laughing Incident” got on the bus.
+Jones confirms McWatters' story which was that McWatters asked the lady as she got on did she hear about the president getting shot?
 She did not and did not believe it.
 The Jones and McWatters stories match exactly here.
-This woman thinks McWatters and/or Jones smiled or laughed at her so she thinks they are not being truthful to her so and she dismises the idea that the president was shot.
+This woman thinks McWatters and/or Jones smiled or laughed at her so she thinks they are not being truthful to her so and she dismisses the idea that the president was shot.
 This woman is never identified.

 Again, this woman got on well after “Oswald” had left.
 She gets on over on Marsalis Street in Oak Cliff, not on Elm St., not in Dealey Plaza.
 So, she cannot be someone who saw “Oswald” as he’s left before she gets on.